Representation Stability for Disks in a Strip: The Rational Homology of

 \subsection{Wheels and Filters}

 Alpert--Manin noted that ordering the elements of $S_{n}$ and considering the correspondence between the top dimensional cells of $\text{cell}(n)$ and the elements of $S_{n}$ gives one a filtration of $\text{cell}(n)$, see \cite[Section 4.1]{alpert2021configuration1}.
 They used this filtration to decompose the homology of $\text{cell}(n,w)$ as a direct sum of homology groups of certain weighted permutohedra.
-We recall some of their results, which will be of use to us later, and define wheels and filters.
+We recall some of their results, which will be of use to us later, and define generalized notions of wheels and filters, which will allow us to better describe the relations in our presentation for $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ as a twisted algebra.

 \begin{defn} Write the elements of $S_{n}$ as permutations of $1\cdots n$.
 The \emph{lexicographic ordering} on $S_{n}$ is a total ordering on $S_{n}$ such that $\sigma<\rho$ if the first value where the permutations of representing $\sigma$ and $\rho$ disagree when read left to right is smaller in $\sigma$ than in $\rho$. \end{defn}